Upperclasswomen Summer Courses

 GENERAL INFORMATION

-Location: Courses will take place on-campus, adhering to guidance from D.C.
-Health.
+Location: Courses will take place on-campus.

 Registration: Full tuition is due at registration.
 Enrollment is limited and on a first-come, first-served basis.
 Visitation will maintain a waitlist in Veracross in the event of cancellations.
 Visitation reserves the right to cancel any class that does not meet the minimum enrollment.